hrit-ikkumar/git-cheat-sheet/README.md

 ## git restore --staged index.html
 to unstage index.html file // won't discard the changes (In simple words, It will only unstage the file from current git add index.html & won't work after the commit)

+## git merge newBranch
+newBranch will be merged into current branch (master)